marcus-at-localhost/docs/en/developer-guide/module-creating.md

   - `layouts` - module layouts.
   - `metadata` - module metadata.
 In backend available as instance of `Espo\Core\Utils\Metadata` class from container.
   To get data from metadata use such way `$metadata->get(['entityDefs', 'Test', 'fields', 'name', 'type'], 'varchar')`.
   Second argument means default value.
-In fronted metadata object is accessible from all views object by method `getMatedata`.
+In frontend metadata object is accessible from all views object by method `getMatedata`.
   For example `this.getMetadata().get(['entityDefs', 'Test', 'fields', 'name', 'type'])`.
   Metadata has next sections:
     - `app` - application definitions.